BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted, always have some US dollars or Aruban florins (AWG) on hand for smaller vendors, tips, or local markets.
-Many places will give you change in florins, so it's a good way to accumulate local currency without needing to exchange a large amount.
+While credit cards are widely accepted, always have some US dollars or Aruban Florins (AWG) on hand for smaller vendors, tips, or local markets like the San Nicolas Art Market.
+Many ATMs dispense AWG, and you'll get a better exchange rate than at the airport.

 transport

-Renting a car is highly recommended for exploring beyond the main tourist strips, especially if you want to visit Arikok National Park or the rugged north coast.
-Book your rental well in advance, and be aware that driving is on the right side of the road, similar to the US.
+Renting a car is your best bet for exploring beyond the main tourist strip, especially if you want to visit Arikok National Park or the rugged north coast.
+Book your rental well in advance, and be aware that driving is on the right side of the road; roads can be narrow and unpaved in some areas.

 food

-Don't miss out on trying 'keshi yena,' Aruba's national dish – it's a delicious baked cheese dish often filled with chicken or seafood.
+Don't leave without trying Keshi Yena, Aruba's national dish – it's a delicious baked cheese dish often filled with chicken or seafood.
 For an authentic experience, head to a local 'food truck' or a casual eatery like Zeerover for fresh, grilled fish.

 packing